Apple box: Basso blocks

 Basso blocks are a stacking variant of conventional apple boxes.
-Their design gives the same elevation ability of Apples, but takes 66% less storage space.
-A full set of Basso Blocks is equivalent to twelve 1/2 Apples.
-A set of 1/2 Basso Blocks is equivalent to twenty-four 1/4 Apples.
+Their design gives the same elevation ability of apple boxes, but takes 66% less storage space.
+A full set of Basso blocks is equivalent to 12 half-apples.
+A set of half–Basso blocks is equivalent to 24 quarter-apples.

-Elephant blocks are a three legged stable update to Basso Blocks that allow 1" elevation increments.
+Elephant blocks are a three legged stable update to Basso blocks that allow 1 in elevation increments.